Get The Help And Results You Need After An Injury

 Your choice of attorney also plays a large role in how much you’re able to collect.
 Having a skilled, knowledgeable negotiator on your side could be the difference between thousands of dollars to hundreds of thousands.

-Mark Newman will look into several factors that can affect your amount in compensation.
+To begin with, Mark Newman will look into several factors that can affect your amount in compensation.
 Important factors that play into how much you can receive include:

 - Past, present, and future medical expenses that resulted from the injury